 We use the Peanut Ball as an alternative sitting option to address trunk strength & stability as well as postural awareness and alignment.
 Note in straddle sit the child is able to maintain feet flat with hips, knees & ankles at approximately 90 degree angles.
 This is optimal for active sitting.
 Pictured above, the child is able to engage abdominal & back musculature while interacting with toy placed on top of cube chair.

-We can change the size of the ball to facilitate proper positioning for each child.
+We can change the size of the Peanut Ball to facilitate proper positioning for each child.
 Here we utilize the peanut ball to promote postural control as child uses theraband to engage upper body strength & stability.

 2. Prone Extension

-Prone over the peanut ball is a wonderful way to encourage shoulder stability and strength as the child pushes up off the surface using upper extremities as well as trunk musculature.
-Note the extension of the head & neck as well!
+Prone over the Peanut Ball is a wonderful way to encourage shoulder stability and strength as the child pushes up off the surface using upper extremities as well as trunk musculature.

 3. Quadruped